Phone: (209) 946-2153

 ECPE 005.
 Introduction to Electrical and Computer Engineering.
 1 Unit.

 This course introduces students to various sub-disciplines of Electrical and Computer Engineering and to the tools, both hardware and software, that are used in Electrical & Computer Engineering.
 Prerequisite that may be taken concurrently: ENGR 010 with a "C-" or better.

 ECPE 041.
 Circuits.
 3 Units.

 Students study concepts of voltage, current, power, energy.
 Topics include ideal circuit elements and their I/V characteristics, Kirchhoff's laws, circuit analysis using node voltage and mesh current methods Thevenin's and Norton's theorems, maximum power transfer, and operational amplifier circuits.
 The course examines step response of 1st order (RC, RL) and 2nd order (RLC) circuits, phasor analysis, impedance calculations, sinusoidal steady state response, instantaneous, average, and reactive power, frequency response, bandwidth of first order, and lowpass and highpass filters.
-Prerequisite: PHYS 055; MATH 055; COMP 051 or ENGR 019 with a "C-" or better.
+Prerequisites: PHYS 055; MATH 055; COMP 051 or ENGR 019 with a "C-" or better.
 Prerequisites that may be taken concurrently: PHYS 55, MATH 55.

 ECPE 041L.
 Circuits Laboratory.
 1 Unit.

 Students study the use of standard test equipment to make DC and AC measurements and characterize electric circuits.
 Circuit simulation is taught with software tools, and data analysis is emphasized.
 Corequisite: ECPE 041.